Banished by Twitter, an isolated Trump faces looming impeachment threat

 Twitter’s decision stifled one of Trump’s most potent tools.
 His frequent posts helped propel his 2016 presidential campaign, since which he has used the site to fire up his base and attack his political opponents from both parties.

-Trump later used the official @POTUS government account to lash out at Twitter, vowing that the 75 million “great patriots” who voted for him “will not be SILENCED!”
-He said he was considering building his own social media platform.
+Trump later used the official @POTUS government account to lash out at Twitter, saying the 75 million “great patriots” who voted for him would not be silenced, and that he was considering building his own social media platform.

 Twitter quickly deleted those posts and soon after suspended the Trump campaign account as well.